Giving Kids Courage to Undergo Medical Testing Through a Virtual World

 This test is a tried and true way to assess a child’s hearing ability, but it is overwhelming for them to say the least.
 This environment can be isolating and intimidating and it’s hard to make sense of what’s going on.
 Not only can this be stressful, a child’s reaction to this can impact the accuracy of their results and their ability to perform on the test.

 Making It Fun and Familiar

-When Cincinnati Children’s Hospital approached us they had one goal - take this scary and new experience for kids, and make it into one that’s novel, and fun.
-As game designers, we know that with the right context, and otherwise scary challenge can be exciting and empowering.
-We began to consider ways we could add some meaning, vibrance, and fantasticalness to this test to make it a positive experience.
+When Cincinnati Children’s Hospital approached us they had one goal - take this scary and new experience for kids and make it into one that’s novel, and fun.
+As game designers we know that with the right context an otherwise scary challenge can be exciting and empowering.
+We began to consider ways we could add some meaning, vibrance, and fantasticalness to this test to make it a positive experience for children.

 Using virtual reality as out base, we blocked out a tree-house during a party with bunting, plant life, and series of silly little monsters that kids will see when they put on the headset for testing.
 Meanwhile, using the advanced hardware of the Oculus, we designed a way to simulate the same sound environment needed to accurately assess the child’s hearing.

 In the next few months we’ll be finishing this project, with the hope that when children come in for testing they’ll have a new exciting challenge to conquer.
-They’ll be able to focus on helping talk to the monsters at the monster party and be immersed in an exciting world.
+They’ll be able to focus on helping talk to the monsters at the monster party and will be immersed in an exciting world rather than afraid.
 With this playful and cute context that feels familiar, children will be able to perform for more accurate hearing results, while avoiding the stress they might’ve encountered in the past.